gozer/aws-autoscaling-vertica/AWS-ElasticLoadBalancer-for-Vertica.md

 <img style="margin-left: 50px;" src="images/ELB-Setup-Step7.png" alt="ELB-Setup-Step7" width="500">

-####Increase ELB connection idle timeout
+####Increase Connection Idle Timeout

-By default, the Elastic Load Balancer will drop a connection if it thinks the connection is idle for more than 60 seconds.
-Long running queries can look like idle connections to the ELB, since there is no network traffic between the client and the database while the query is running.
+By default, the Elastic Load Balancer will drop a connection if it thinks that it is idle for more than 60 seconds.
+Long running queries can look like idle connections, since there is no network traffic between the client and the database while the query is running.
-To keep idle sessions and/or long queries alive for longer, change the connection settings **Idle Timeout** value.
+To keep connections alive if the session is either idle or running longer queries, change the connection settings **Idle Timeout** value.
 From the [EC2 Dashboard](https://console.aws.amazon.com/ec2/), select the **Load Balancers** page, and open the **Details** tab.
-Click the Connection Settings **Edit** link, and increase the value up to a maximum limit of 1 hour (3600 seconds).
+Click the Connection Settings **Edit** link, and increase the value up to the allowed maximum of 1 hour (3600 seconds).

 <img style="margin-left: 50px;" src="images/ConnectionTimeout.png" alt="ConnectionTimeout" width="500">

 ####(Optional) Enable Access Logs

-If you want to log all the incoming connection requests, you can configure the Elastic Load Balancer to save access log files to an S3 location of your choice.
+To log all the incoming connection requests, configure the Elastic Load Balancer to save access log files to an S3 location of your choice.
 From the [EC2 Dashboard](https://console.aws.amazon.com/ec2/), select the **Load Balancers** page, and open the **Details** tab.
 Click the Access Logs **Edit** link, and set up the frequency and location for your log files.

 <img style="margin-left: 50px;" src="images/AccessLogs.png" alt="AccessLogs" width="500">